nguy/PyRadarMet/README.md

 ## News
 This module has be ported over to an [R package](http://cran.r-project.org/web/packages/radar/) by Jose Gama.

-Also, PyRadarMet is undergoing a port into the [wradlib](http://wradlib.bitbucket.org/) python package.
+PyRadarMet is undergoing a port into the [wradlib](http://wradlib.bitbucket.org/) python package.

-Most fundamental modules are (or have been) ported currently into both packages.
+Some modules now exist in wradlib.
+Many fundamental calculations are planned to be moved the [CSU_RadarTools](https://github.com/CSU-Radarmet/CSU_RadarTools) python package.

 Special packages (e.g. BeamBlock, ZDR cal scripts) are currently only available in PyRadarMet.